-TAIL: Thick at the base and set fairly high.
+Thick at the base and set fairly high.
 The natural tail is carried in a sickle curve or curled in a loose ring that begins at the last third of the tail.
-When alert the tail rises to the line of back or slightly above.
-Hanging at rest.
-Traditional tail docking, in the fashion illustrated on the cover, is still practiced in country of origin and in countries where it is not prohibited by law.
+When alert, the tail rises to the line of back or slightly above; at rest, hanging.
+Traditional tail docking is still practised in country of origin and in countries where it is not prohibited by law.
 Natural tail is of equal value to a docked tail.